timofeysie/loranthifolia/README.md

 So using the same kind of service in Conchiflolia, and some of the functions to add and merge items as well as sort, we have our list.

 There are still some unwelcome things going on with the list.
-For starters, there are 238 items whereas in Conchfolia there are only 191.
+For starters, there are 238 items whereas in Conchifolia there are only 191.
 And there is still the lower case entries that get tacked onto the list after the upper case Z items.

+When deploying the app to a device, things changed.
+We got the CORS error again.
+This is because the CORS plugin was turned on in Chrome, and so the old calls directly to Wikipedia were going thru.
+In the device, they failed.

+So after converting the calls to use the radiant-springs server and changing things to use the right property names, we have 191 items now, same as Conchifolia.

 ## Ionic 4 Beta and using the Conchifolia server